mimpress/wiki.viewc.com/_posts/2013-05-21-blueshield-english.md

 ## How does the Ble shield work?

 It uses TI CC2540 single chip Bluetooth.
-It provides two services, where two services are BLE related services which are mandatory for BLE peripherals, and one service which is specific to the BlueShield, the BLE Shield Service.
+It provides two services, where two services are BLE related services which are mandatory for BLE peripherals, and one service which is specific to the BlueShield Service.

 * RX characteristic: D3E60004-8F36-40D6-B2D5-C5D9F5E81869
 * TX characteristic: D3E60005-8F36-40D6-B2D5-C5D9F5E81869